The Mathematical Basics and the Results of the Theory of physical structures

 The identity (12.2) is, on the one hand, an analytical expression of the principle of phenomenological symmetry, and on the other, is a functional equation in the TPS.
 In the general case, the unknowns in the equation (12.2) are both the function $f=(f^1,\ldots,f^s)$ that gives the physical structure and the function $\Phi=(\Phi_1,\ldots,\Phi_s)$ that expresses via that equation the phenomenological symmetry of the physical structure.
 Understood in that sense, the functional equation (12.2) has been solved only for some particular cases.
 It is solved completely for $s=1$ (see \S9), and partly for $s=2$ (see \S10) and $s=3, 4$ (see \S10).
 A simpler variant of the equation (12.2) is that with one of the functions $f$ and $\Phi$ known.
 More often it is the function $f$ that is known, so that is the case we take into consideration first.

 The simplest cases of the equation (12.2) with the known function $f$ take place in the analysis of the Second law of Newton and Ohm's law.
-In the traditional Newtonian law

-where $a$ is a function of the acceleration of a body of weight $m$ under the impact of the accelerator $F$, it is easy to find for any two bodies $i,j$ and any two accelerators $\alpha, \beta$ the relation that only comprises the four accelerations measured in experiment:
+In the traditional Newtonian law \\ where $a$ is a function of the acceleration of a body of weight $m$ under the impact of the accelerator $F$, it is easy to find for any two bodies $i,j$ and any two accelerators $\alpha, \beta$ the relation that only comprises the four accelerations measured in experiment:

 The phenomenologically symmetric form (12.4) of Newton's 2nd law is the solution of the functional equation